Readers Question: How Long do Recessions last?

 - Lack of economic stimulus

-- In 1937, there was a recovery in US, but a tightening of fiscal policy, pushed economy back into recession
+- In 1937, there was a recovery in the US, but a tightening of fiscal policy pushed the economy back into recession

 See also: The Great Depression

 In recent years, recessions in the UK and US have lasted for shorter time periods.